Kilted to Kick Cancer | Get Kilted! Get Checked!

 While we do encourage creative ways of getting the cancer prevention message to men, the core of our September movement is to simply go about our business as if we were wearing pants.
 While you will have the best month on record and October 1st is a sad day, walking the grocery store, church, getting the kids at school and everything else we do daily gives us a chance to make a difference in our own community.

-Prostate cancer is the most common cancer among men (after skin cancer), but it can often be treated successfully using diet and exercise.
+Prostate cancer is the most common cancer among men (after skin cancer), but it can often be treated successfully.
 More than 2 million men in the US count themselves as prostate cancer survivors.

 In its early stages, prostate cancer may not cause any symptoms.
 Your doctor may find signs of prostate cancer during your regular PSA (prostate-specific antigen) test and/or DRE (digital rectal exam).
 When symptoms do occur, they may include: Frequent urination, especially at night Inability to urinate Trouble starting or holding back urination A weak or interrupted flow of urine Painful or burning urination Blood in the urine or semen Painful ejaculation Frequent pain in the lower back, hips or upper thighs